Emily McKeown

 Team Leader/ Specialist Support Coordinator

-Tenille is currently studying a Bachelor of Psychology (Honours) at the University of Wollongong and is a very passionate advocate for inclusivity, acceptance and equality for gender diverse individuals.
-She hopes to be part of the positive change toward a society that embraces and encourages difference.
+Tenille is currently studying a Bachelor of Psychology (Honours) at the University of Wollongong.
+She is a passionate advocate for inclusivity, acceptance, and equality—particularly for gender-diverse individuals—and is committed to being part of the positive change toward a society that embraces and celebrates difference.

 Brandon Hickey